 Its plans are used right across the world from Australia to New York to Colorado to Italy to Thailand to New Zealand, as well as across the UK.

 It’s a change of lifestyle, for always, rather than something people try for a few weeks and then move on.
 It has to be enjoyable, sustainable, inspirational and something the person will eventually be able to do without thinking.
 It’s not a novelty, it’s a sustainable, affordable, lifestyle.

 fitnaturally does not knock door to door to sell its plans, like HelloFresh does to sell its boxes.
 Most of fitnaturally’s customers come by word of mouth and many of its customers have been loyal since fitnaturally started in 2012.
 It doesn’t rely on hoardes of people joining, it provides exclusive, professional healthy eating support and plans to as many people as it can look after thoroughly.

 With fitnaturally people get meal plans written by qualified nutritionists, and continual support from the same.
 They can email, call, Skype or text their nutritionist and they get free nutritionist advice in the facebook support group as well as support and encouragement from peers.
-Plans start from just £18 a month.
+Plans are just £32 a month.
 Clients say they save a considerable amount on their usual weekly shop and waste is virtually non-existent.

 Professional fitness advice